 - Existing law does not provide any enforcement or penalty mechanism for nonsubmittal of the annual report or non-compliance with the purchasing requirements.
 To date, CalRecycle's only recourse for addressing non-compliance of state agencies is for the director to notify the agency and department directors, post information on CalRecycle's public website, and forward a list of non-compliant agencies to DGS.
-DGS reviews these agencies as part of its annual evaluation of state agency delegated purchasing authority.
-CalRecycle currently utilizes DGS's annual delegated purchasing authority renewal process as a tool to address noncompliant agencies.
+DGS reviews these agencies as part of its triennial evaluation of state agency delegated purchasing authority.
+CalRecycle currently utilizes DGS's delegated purchasing authority renewal process as a tool to address non-compliant agencies.
 Agencies with delegated and/or statutory authority may purchase goods and services independently, including through service contracts.
 This is significant because more than 50 percent of state purchases are conducted outside of DGS's statewide contracts.
-CalRecycle and DGS established a process in 2015 for CalRecycle to identify agencies or departments not meeting SABRC requirements and report those agencies or departments to DGS; at the same time, CalRecycle's director sends letters to those agencies' directors informing them of non-compliance in some categories and offering CalRecycle assistance.
+CalRecycle and DGS established a process in 2015 and updated it in 2021 for CalRecycle to identify agencies or departments not meeting SABRC requirements and report those agencies or departments to DGS; at the same time, CalRecycle's director sends letters to those agencies' secretaries and directors informing them of non-compliance in some categories and offering CalRecycle assistance.
 DGS also notifies the agencies regarding non-compliance and requires each non-compliant agency to report to CalRecycle how it will correct deficiencies.
-CalRecycle provides additional outreach, assistance, and training to those agencies or departments.
-This process has proven to be effective in helping agencies to address deficiencies. - CalRecycle is a member of the Department of General Services' Performance and Environmental Standards (PES) Workgroup.
+CalRecycle provides additional outreach, assistance, and training to those agencies or departments. - CalRecycle is a member of the Department of General Services' Performance and Environmental Standards (PES) Workgroup.
 The PES Workgroup discusses topics related to improving and streamlining purchasing specifications, policies, and procedures.
 The group is comprised of key delegation buyers from multiple agencies, Prison Industry Authority representatives, and environmental subject matter experts when needed.
 The goal of the workgroup is to promote SABRC and statewide environmentally preferable purchasing throughout all agencies and departments.
-CalRecycle's assistance in the workgroup include providing comments and edits to various documents such as DGS purchasing standards and bid specifications for selected commodities and providing feedback and testing for DGS Cal-PCA online procurement classes.

-- CalRecycle collaborates with DGS to implement Executive Order B-18-12 related to existing buildings.
+CalRecycle's assistance in the workgroup include providing comments and edits to various documents such as DGS purchasing standards and bid specifications for selected commodities and providing feedback and testing for DGS Cal-PCA online procurement classes. - CalRecycle collaborates with DGS to implement Executive Order B-18-12 related to existing buildings.
 CalRecycle attends monthly Sustainable Building Working Group Meetings and presents pertinent topics such as new legislation and requirements for state agencies.
+CalRecycle also reviews the Sustainability Roadmaps' Waste Management section, which was added in 2019.
+The Sustainability Roadmaps provides continual awareness to a state agency's solid waste, recycling, and procurement programs.
+Participating departments provide context and information on how well their programs are doing and plans to improve or address program gaps based on annual report data.

-CalRecycle also reviews the Sustainability Road Maps, Waste Management section, which was added in 2019.
-Additionally, CalRecycle worked with DGS's Procurement Division to post SABRC statewide data onto the California Green Buyer website.
-Both the SABRC and EPP programs are highlighted to provide transparency, encourage the purchase of recycled-content products, show cost savings, and the reduction in statewide environmental impact.
+- CalRecycle also communicates with DGS's Procurement Division to incorporate SABRC statewide data onto the California Green Buyer website.
+Both the SABRC and Environmentally Preferable Purchasing (EPP) programs are highlighted to provide transparency, encourage the purchase of recycled-content products, show cost savings, and the reduction in statewide environmental impact.
 The Green Buyer website emphasizes to state agencies that if a purchased good is SABRC compliant then it also meets DGS's EPP program requirements. - CalRecycle works with DGS's State Administrative Manual and State Contracting Manual units to update those manuals as needed.
-This has been effective, as it provides CalRecycle a process for providing the latest and most accurate information to state agency procurement staff and contractors.
-State agencies also use the manuals as a reference for guidelines and information and to train procurement staff.
+This provides CalRecycle a process for providing the latest and most accurate information to state agency procurement staff and contractors.
+State agencies also use the manuals as a reference for guidelines and information to train procurement staff.